Sponging-house

 was a place of temporary confinement for debtors in the United Kingdom.

 If a borrower defaulted on repaying a debt, a creditor could lay a complaint with the sheriff.
 The sheriff sent his bailiffs or tipstaffs to arrest the debtor and to take him to the local sponging-house.
 This was not a debtors' prison as such, but a private house, often the bailiff's own home.
 Debtors would be held there temporarily in the hope that they could make some arrangement with creditors.
 Anthony Trollope set out the system in his 1857 novel The Three Clerks:

 If debtors could not sort matters out quickly, they were then taken before a court and transferred to a debtor's prison.

-Sponging-houses had a terrible reputation, which was made clear in a description by Montagu Williams, a London lawyer who knew them well, in his Down East and Up West of 1892: